shakesBeardZ/neurips-2025-rebuttal/reviewer_2.md

 **(f) Hierarchical classification as a multi-label experiment**

 An alternative to single-label genus classification is to use both genus-level and family-level labels for the same annotated point (note: all hard coral samples share the same order-level taxonomy).
-To explore this, we trained a ViT model with two classification heads—one for genus and one for family—on thecross-source benchmark (Train-S4 → Test-S3&S4).
+To explore this, we trained a ViT model with two classification heads—one for genus and one for family—on the cross-source benchmark (Train-S4 → Test-S3&S4).
 We refer to the model with two heads as *ViT-2Head*, and to its two outputs as *ViT-2Head-Genus* and *ViT-2Head-Family*.
 The baseline model with a single genus head is referred to as *ViT-Genus*.
 Interestingly, *ViT-2Head* improved genus classification performance by more than **2%**.

 Since there is a one-to-one mapping from genus to family, we also evaluated family-level classification using two approaches: